 Note: Cafcass care demand statistics are published on the eighth working day of each month.
 Figures are provided from our national databases, the current electronic case management system (ECMS) and historical case management system (CMS).
 In public law the unit of measurement is a s31 care application.
 These are counted upon receipt of the application from the court and entry into the database.
 The ECMS is a live system and any late entries will be accounted for upon the release of subsequent updates to this data.

 Media enquiries: about care statistics should be directed to the Communications Team via [email protected] or 07768796484.

 The number of care order applications received per month nationally can be seen in the table below.
 Data broken down by local area (local authority) shows the number of applications and the number of children involved in them per quarter.
 This also shows the annual rate of applications in each local authority proportionate to the population of children in each area.

-You can also download May care application demand statistics 2018, which contains the latest official statistics for care applications.
+You can download July 2018 public law demand statistics, which contains the latest official statistics for care applications.

 Care applications received

 2014-15 2015-16 2016-17 2017-18 2018-19 Apr 806 956 1,225 1,046 1,105 May 873 924 1,160 1,196 1,295 Jun 880 1,115 1,284 1,329 *1,069 Jul 1,022 1,123 1,307 1,246 1,224 Aug 903 941 1,259 1,242 Sep 913 985 1,235 1,107 Oct 1,010 1,090 1,155 1,200 Nov 890 1,036 1,295 1,229 Dec 932 1,103 1,094 1,020 Jan 893 1,045 1,135 1,173 Feb 967 1,239 1,152 1,197 Mar 1,070 1,235 1,298 1,238 Total 11,159 12,792 14,599 14,223 4,693